 Start: Monday – 8:00am – 8:30am please arrange your own transportation to come at our Chiang Mai office around 8:00am.
 Volunteers can pay the outstanding balance for their visit, complete the insurance form, and provide a copy of your passport at our office.
-The minivan will leave for the project between 9:00am – 9:30am.
+The minivan will leave from the office for Journey to Freedom between 9:00am – 9:30am.

-Travel Time: Around 2.5 hours (educational video about Asian elephants /safety video en route to project).
+Travel Time: Around 2.5 hours (safety video en route to project).

 Transport Details: Transfer from an air-con minivan to a 4WD pickup for the last 30 minutes of your journey to the project.

 Return: Arrive back in Chiang Mai city on Sunday afternoon 1:00pm – 1:30pm.

 Duration: One week only.
 Volunteer positions start on the Monday and end on Sunday.

 Accommodation: Volunteers stay in shared traditional style wooden housing.
 There are beds in the rooms each with a mattresses under a mosquito net and bedding is provided.
 One shared room has 6 beds and the other room has 5 beds.
 One hot water shower, 2 cold water showers and 3 shared toilets are located near the house.
 There are 2 traditional style bamboo bungalows at the entrance of the project for couples with a private bathroom.
 Electrical outlet plugs are available for charging devices, etc.

 Facilities: Dining area overlooking rice paddies with hammocks, gift shop selling Karen style shirts and traditional pants, coffee & tea, cold water dispenser.
 Bottled water, soft drinks, and beer are available for purchase at the shop.

 Items Provided: Free Journey to Freedom t-shirt, rubber boots, & ponchos in the rainy season.